 14. Use a metronome, but not all the time

 Not using a metronome, is a bad idea.
 You will develop a bad sense of timing and you won’t even know you’re out of time because you aren’t used to practicing with a beat.

 However, some students go to the other extreme and use a metronome all the time.

 This is not a good idea, either.

-Let’s say you’re learning a song.
+Let’s say you’re learning an intermediate guitar song.
 Playing exactly in time is not the first thing you should focus on.
 First, you need to find the notes, the fingers you will use, the techniques, and to figure out the rhythm itself.

-It’s impossible to work on these things and focusing on keeping the beat at the same time.
+It’s impossible to work on these things and focus on keeping the beat at the same time.

 15. Zoom in, Zoom out formula

 Slowing down the tempo is only one way of making what’s difficult feel easy.